rfl-urbaniak/nestaAttacksStudy/readme.md

 > on aggressive Reddit users with different activity profiles.

 1. The main code and explanation of how particular datasets fit into the project are available in `technical_report/nesta_study_technical_report.pdf`.
 If you want to compile the pdf from scratch, use the `.Rmd` file after installing all the necessary packages as specified in the preamble of that file.
 To be able to compile you will also need to download two folders from GoogleDrive.
+UPDATE: newer versions of ggplot2 break compilation, the working version is 3.4.4 and can be installed using `remotes::install_version("ggplot2", version = "3.4.4")`.

 2. An additional short analysis of our experience with volunteer engagement practices can be found in `volunteers/reportVolunteers.pdf`, with the corresponding source file in `.Rmd`.